2025 India Open

 The 2025 India Open, officially known as the Yonex Sunrise India Open 2025 for sponsorship reasons, was a badminton tournament that took place at the K. D. Jadhav Indoor Stadium, New Delhi, India, from 14 to 19 January 2025.
 Contestants competed for prizes up to US$950,000.

 Tournament

 The 2025 India Open was the second tournament of the 2025 BWF World Tour and a part of the India Open, which has been held since 1973.
 It was organized by the Badminton Association of India with sanction from the BWF.

 Venue

 This tournament was held at the K. D. Jadhav Indoor Stadium of the Indira Gandhi Arena in New Delhi, India.

+Broadcasts

+India Open 2025 was broadcast on Warner Bros.
+Discovery (via Eurosport and Discovery channels) held the broadcast rights, with streaming available on FanCode in partnership with the Badminton Association of India.

+Fans could watch the live active at the K. D. Jadhav Indoor Stadium, New Delhi, India.
+Unlike previous editions, in 2025 the event was ticketed with tickets exclusively available on Ticmint in partnership with the Badminton Association of India.

 Point distribution

 Below is the point distribution table for each phase of the tournament based on the BWF points system for the BWF World Tour Super 750 event.